 WordPress.com publishers and visitors produce thousands of new posts and comments every hour.
 With the addition of IntenseDebate comments, this is a lot of data.
 These content streams are available in three real-time formats from redundant servers.
-They are intended for partners like search engines and market intelligence providers who would like to ingest a real-time stream of new content from a wide spectrum of publishers.
+These streams are intended for partners like search engines and market intelligence providers who would like to ingest a real-time stream of new content from a wide spectrum of publishers.

 - Posts Firehose: the Posts Firehose is a stream of posts—averaging 1 million/day—from the tens of millions of websites published on WordPress.com.
 Posts are also available for Jetpack-powered WordPress(.org) sites, through a separate feed.